I always hear people saying that motocross is inherently a dangerous sport. Crossing a busy road is also inherently dangerous, so is driving a car.

-However we as parents will take the time to teach our kids how to cross a busy road (look left, look right, look left again, judge the speed, distance etc.).
+However, we as parents will take the time to teach our kids how to cross a busy road (look left, look right, look left again, judge the speed, distance etc.).
 This allows the kid to make a better decision when crossing the road.
 The same applies to driving a car; you have to pass a certain test (orally, written, and physical) before you are granted the permission to drive on the road.

 This is not the case in motocross.
-The parents will buy a full scale motocross race bike off the showroom floor and give it to their kid to ride on a track that is filled with manmade obstacles (never mind the other riders) and expect the kid to go faster and faster, without any form of training first.
+Instead of enrolling in Motocross classes, the parents will buy a full scale motocross race bike off the showroom floor and give it to their kid to ride on a track that is filled with manmade obstacles (never mind the other riders) and expect the kid to go faster and faster, without any form of training first.
 The kid gets hurt and the sport gets a bad reputation.
-Here again: ® motocross is inherently a dangerous sport.

 If I was traveling down a road and there was a fork up ahead.
 I can either go left or right if I had no prior direction as to which way to go.
 It will be a 50/50 chance as to which direction I will take.
 50% chance of taking the wrong road.
 However, if I had gotten information before arriving at the fork in the road, I will have a 100% chance of taking the correct road.
-So if turning left I will come to a dead end and fall off a cliff, and turning right meant I would come to a gas station, hotels, and restaurants, which path would I rather take??
-100% of all accidents on the track are either rider or mechanical error related.

-Let me give you some examples:
+Let me give you some examples of how motocross classes can help prevent accidents:

 Following in someone else’s line: